d-go/basic-react/README.md

 ## Setup
-Run the command `npm install` on the root if the project
+Run the command `npm install` on the root of the project

 ### Note:
-You have must installed webpack globally with `npm i -g webpack`
+You must have installed webpack globally with `npm i -g webpack`

 ## Run
 Once all dependencies were installed run the command `webpack`, and open the file index.html in the browser